mkr-infinity/period-calculator-/README.md

-# A simple python compiler made by KAIF😉
+## A simple python period date calculator made by Me😉-- <Actually AI>
-## JUST PASTE THIS CODE IN YOUR TERMINAL  <br>
+## JUST PASTE THIS CODE IN ANY PYTHON COMPILER OR BROWSER BASED COMPILER <br>

-😇GOOD THING IS THAT 👇😉<br>
-😇IT WORKS ON ONLINE COMPILERS ALSO.

 ### CODE
 ```bash